Donders-Institute/project_storage_provisioning/doc/user_guid.md

 | __Contributor__   | users in this role has read and write permission. |
 | __Administrator__ | users in this role has read, write permission and rights to grant/revoke roles of other users.|

 Any user who wants to access data in a project directory must acquire one of the roles on the project.
-Users in the __Administrator__ role have rights to grant/revoke user roles.
+Users in the __Administrator__ role have rights to grant/revoke additional user roles.
 The project owner is the initial and the _de facto_ administrator of the project.

 ## Tools